open water swimming gear

 For the swimmer used to crushing laps on the regular in a pool, you likely already have some of the super basic things you will need to swim out into your local lake, ocean or river.

-Swimmers already have a basic swim-suit, their favorite pair of swimming goggles, and their trusty swim cap.
+Swimmers already have a basic swim-suit, a set of swimming goggles, and a trusty swim cap.

 But open water swimming is a different beast.